A Phander Valley travel guide, for those looking for an off the beaten track place to relax in Gilgit Baltistan, Pakistan.

 Contact: 03555203015, 03555203532, [email protected]

 Another modest hotel with several double bedrooms with attached washroom and hot water for 1,000 Rs/night, plus a garden where you can pitch tents.
-Shams, the owner, is a chill guy who speaks English well.
-He and his cousin took me fishing one afternoon; we also spent several evenings hanging out and chatting while enjoying some of the hazier aspects of Pakistan.
+Faiz, the owner, is helpful and speaks English well.
+I used this guesthouse on my first women’s tour of Pakistan.

 Mid-range hotels in Phander